CHT2520/intro-to-git/README.md

   composer install
   ```
 - The project's dependencies should now download and install.
-- Remember to change the _DocumentRoot_ setting in your _httpd.conf_ file to point to the _public_ folder of your Laravel project.
+- Change the _DocumentRoot_ setting in your _httpd.conf_ file to point to the _public_ folder of your Laravel project.
 - Save a copy of _env.example_ as _.env_.
 - Edit the _.env_ file to specify the correct settings for the database on the local machine.
 - Make sure your shell/terminal is in your Laravel project folder.